-- 16. If fixed guideway or high intensity busway directional route miles are reported, interview the person responsible for maintaining and reporting NTD data whether the operations meet FTA definition of fixed guideway or high intensity busway in that the service is: - Rail, trolleybus, ferryboat, or aerial tramway; or - Bus (motor bus, commuter bus, or bus rapid transit) service operating over exclusive or controlled access rights-of-way; and - Access is restricted: - Legitimate need for restricted access is demonstrated by peak period level of service D or worse on a parallel adjacent highway; and - Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (i.e., vanpools, carpools) must demonstrate safe operation.
+- 16. If fixed guideway or high intensity busway directional route miles are reported, interview the person responsible for maintaining and reporting NTD data whether the operations meet FTA definition of fixed guideway or high intensity busway in that the service is: - Rail, trolleybus, ferryboat, or aerial tramway; or - Bus (motor bus, commuter bus, or bus rapid transit) service operating over exclusive or controlled access rights-of-way; and - Access is restricted; - Legitimate need for restricted access is demonstrated by peak period level of service D or worse on a parallel adjacent highway; and - Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (i.e., vanpools, carpools) must demonstrate safe operation.

-We discussed with the personnel responsible for maintaining and reporting the NTD data the procedures for accumulating and reporting fixed guideway and high intensity busway directional route miles.
-We were informed that the Metropolitan Council's purchased transportation motor bus operation meets the FTA's definition of fixed guideway or high intensity busway service.
-As such, the motor bus service is operating over exclusive or controlled access rights-of-way where (1) access is restricted; (2) there is a legitimate need for restricted access as demonstrated by peak period level of service D or worse on the parallel adjacent highways; and (3) restricted access is enforced for freeways, and priority lanes used by other high occupancy vehicles (HOV) demonstrate safe operation (Policy Manual, Federal Funding Allocation Test o).
+We discussed with personnel responsible for maintaining and reporting Metro Transit's NTD data the procedures for accumulating and reporting fixed guideway and high intensity busway directional route miles.
+We were informed that Metro Transit meets the FTA's definition of fixed guideway and high intensity busway service.
+As such, Metro Transit is operating over exclusive or controlled access rights-of-way where (1) access is restricted; (2) there is a legitimate need for restricted access as demonstrated by peak period level of service D or worse on the parallel adjacent highways; and (3) restricted access is enforced for freeways, and priority lanes used by other high occupancy vehicles (HOV) demonstrate safe operation (Policy Manual, Federal Funding Allocation Test o).